mikepepping/aphid/README.md

 It is not intended for serious use.

+## TODO
+ - Make a decision about how to store strings so things are consistent, store as string or int array?

 ## Goals
  - [x] can store variables with static typing (once a variable is a type it cannot be re-typed)
  - [x] can read variables